-Our Australian guide from Melbourne had lived in Berlin for over 4 years while attending university.
+Our Australian guide from Melbourne has lived in Berlin for over 4 years while attending university.
 He majored in subjects which make him an expert on European history and a powerhouse of information.
 His commentary was funny at times, e.g., he told us “you can take a dog or a beer anywhere in Berlin”…

 Attractions and Landmarks

-Some of the sites we saw are listed below – more for my benefit than readers of this post.
+Some of the sites we saw are listed below – more for my benefit than readers of this blog post.
 Each site has its own unique history and compelling story.
 We began in the east near River Spree at the Tränenpalast Museum (Tears Palace) and ended at Brandenburg Gate in the west.

 Memorial to the Murdered Jews of Europe

 The stark Memorial to the Murdered Jews of Europe designed by Peter Eisenman is graphic and impressive.
-It consists of 2,711 cuboid concrete stelae (slabs) and encompasses an entire block near the Brandenburg Gate.
+It consists of 2,711 cuboid concrete stelae (slabs) and encompasses an entire block near Brandenburg Gate.
 We walked respectfully through the controversial memorial.
 It’s difficult to describe the feelings of isolation and helplessness as the concrete blocks grow taller and a slanted pavement adds to the disorientation.
 Eisenman’s brilliant work gets your attention and makes its brutal point.